Canine gallbladder mucocele: Diagnosis

 Thus a complete evaluation of all the major organ systems will be conducted during the diagnosis process.
 Ultrasound imaging is generally the only effective and accurate diagnostic technique.
 They are often diagnosed 'accidentally' when diagnosing gastrointestinal illness due to the vague symptoms.
 With the presence of a gallbladder mucocele, the ultrasound will reveal a thickened wall and an enlarged 'kiwi-like' gallbladder filled with immobile, echogenic bile meaning it is not gravity dependent.
 Another clear indication in the images is striated or stellate patterns surrounding a small amount of stationary bile.
 The ultrasonographic can also indicate whether the gallbladder has ruptured.
 Signs of this include a discontinuous wall and presence of free abdominal fluid without indication of the gallbladder at all.

 Microbiologic sampling of the bile may also be conducted to identify potential bacterial infections including E.coli, Enterococcus, Staphylococcus, Enterobacter, Streptococcus, Micrococcus.
 The bile is collected via a method called cholecystocentesis which is an ultrasound guided laparoscopy.
 However, there is potential complications that may occur during this procedure including the bacteria entering the bloodstream, haemorrhaging and bile leakage.

 Treatment

 Medical management is one option for select cases.
 Asymptomatic patients without the evidence of gallbladder rupture can be managed medically with a drug treatment plan formulated by a veterinarian however their GBM will not be resolved in this case.
 Antibiotics are prescribed for a period of 6 to 8 weeks to the patient depending on the bacteria that is isolated in the bacterial cultures and microbiologic sampling.
 The bile could also reveal more than one infection present, in this case a combination of medications is often given.
-To promote the excretion of excessive bile chloritic drugs can also be prescribed to manage the GBM.
+To promote the excretion of excessive bile, choleretic drugs can also be prescribed to manage the GBM.
 This is used to increase the bile flow by deliberately minimising the cholesterol content in the bile as well as diluting the secretions to allow it to exit more freely via the bile ducts.
 This occurs due to a naturally occurring bile acid present in the drug called Ursodiol.
 Hepatoprotectants are simultaneously prescribed to protect the liver as the gallbladder lives between two liver lobes, it works to protect it from bile acids.
 Dogs who are being medically managed must be rechecked for mucoceles after 4 to 6 weeks of being on antibiotics.
 If there are no signs of improvement and the symptoms are worsening surgery is necessary.

 Surgical removal of the gallbladder also known as cholecystectomy is recommended at initial detection to avoid spontaneous gallbladder rupture since the rate of leakage or rupture is unpredictable this also removes the potential for a reoccurring GBM.
 If the patient shows clinical signs, abnormal blood work and pain the removal of the gall bladder is necessary.
 In case of rupture they should undergo immediate emergency surgery.